GU-CLASP/GU-CLASP.github.io/content/pages/events/conferences/dialogue-and-percetion-workshop/accomodation.md

 ---
-title: Accommodation and other useful information
+title: "Workshop on Dialogue and Perception 2018"
+hideInSearchResults: true
+date: 2018-06-14
+venue: "Wallenberg Conference Centre (Gothenburg)"
+duration: "2 days"
+proceedings: ./proceedings-of-the-workshop-on-dialogue-and-perception-2018.pdf
 ---

+# Accommodation and other useful information

-### Accommodation
+### Accomodation

 We have negotiated a special rate with the following hotel: